artsy/meta/meta/demo_days.md

 # Demo Days at Artsy

 Demo Days are a way of showing off shipped projects to the rest of the team.
-It's a collection of 4-6 projects, explained by the people who contributed to them; product managers, designers and programmers.
+It's a collection of 4-6 projects, explained by the people who contributed to them: product managers, designers and programmers.

 There are three separate roles involved in pulling a demo day off: